Physiological Changes in Pregnancy

 5 foods to eat during pregnancy

 • Produce containing Vitamin C, like oranges, strawberries, bell peppers, and broccoli, support the baby’s growth and improves iron absorption.
 Adding in servings of green veggies is an efficient way to pack in vitamins and fend off constipation due to all that fiber.
-Vegetables have also been linked to a reduced risk of low birth weight.
+Vegetables rich diets linked means reduced risk of low birth weight.

 • Foods that have iron, such as beans, lentils, green leafy vegetables, Lean beef, pork, chicken, and spinach are excellent sources of high-quality protein and all support the mother’s body in making more blood for both mom and baby.
-Iron is an essential mineral that is used by red blood cells as a part of hemoglobin.
+Red blood cells use iron as a part of hemoglobin, an essential mineral.

 • Dairy products.
 During pregnancy, you need to consume extra protein and calcium to meet the needs of your growing little one.
 Dairy products like milk, cheese, and yogurt should be on the docket.
 Foods rich in calcium, including pasteurized dairy products (yogurt, cow’s milk, and hard cheeses) as well as almonds, broccoli, and garbanzo beans will help support the development of bones and teeth.
 Dairy products contain two types of high-quality protein: casein and whey.
 Dairy is the best dietary source of calcium and provides high amounts of phosphorus, B vitamins, magnesium, and zinc.